 Your angling package at Holbox includes round trip transfers from Cancun to Tarpon Club Isla Holbox, including the ground transfer, ferry boat and taxi.
-Air-conditioned accommodations, breakfast and lunch, beverages (beer at the lodge, soft drinks and bottled water) and hosted “Happy Hour” beer and margaritas and hors d’oeuvres, daily fully guided fishing, and 15% Mexico VAT.
+Air-conditioned accommodations, breakfast and lunch, beverages (beer at the lodge, soft drinks and bottled water) and hosted “Happy Hour” margaritas and hors d’oeuvres, daily fully guided fishing, and 15% Mexico VAT.

 Your angling package at Holbox does not include personal tackle, dinners, gratuities, alcoholic beverages other than what is outlined in inclusions, items of personal nature and any lodging or meals not provided at the lodge.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.